 - What are you most interested in lately, and why?

-When we give our kids space and time to share experiences safely, we support them to develop the habits of sharing and carrying others’ loads.
+When we give our kids space and time to share experiences safely, we support them in developing the habits of sharing and carrying others’ loads.
 These skills are priceless and will go far in helping them build other crucial life skills they will need to succeed.

 4. Be receptive.